34j/cm-time/CONTRIBUTING.md

 ### Write Documentation

-Catch Time could always use more documentation, whether as part of the official Catch Time docs, in docstrings, or even on the web in blog posts, articles, and such.
+cm-time could always use more documentation, whether as part of the official cm-time docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback